 The aforementioned behaviors are intended to be illustrative rather than exhaustive.
-In the event that there arises some ambiguity, inconsistency or need for clarification of these statements or definitions, interpretations or clarifications will be determined by the Dean of Students or her/his designee(s).
+In the event that there arises some ambiguity, inconsistency or need for clarification of these statements or definitions, interpretations or clarifications will be determined by the Student Conduct Administrator or her/his designee(s).